Azure/iot-edge-v1/doc/devbox_setup.md

 ## Set up a Windows development environment

-This section shows you how to set up a development environment for the Azure IoT Gateway SDK on Windows 10.
+This section shows you how to set up a development environment for Azure IoT Edge on Windows 10.

 1. Install [Visual Studio 2015 or 2017](https://www.visualstudio.com).
 You can use the free Community Edition if you meet the licensing requirements.